 They need to climb too high.
 They need to swing so hard the swingset rocks.
 They need to poke things with sticks and lift up rocks.
 They need to splash in some water.
 They need to ride something (a bike, a horse) that intimidates them at first.
 They need to be out of your sight part of the day.
 They need to solve their own conflicts.
 They might need to wrestle or jump on a trampoline.
 They need to run until they’re out of breath.
 They need to try a small business like selling lemonade or something they’ve made.
 They need to spend their own money, sometimes unwisely.
 They need to give to someone less fortunate.
 They need to take some object apart (an old radio? a clock?) and try to put it back together.

-So, if you’re looking at a list longer than your arm of the toys the child thinks she needs for Christmas, or you’re watching your friends buy their kids the latest gadget but your family budget won’t stretch to that this year, or you’re feeling guilty because you didn’t sign your kid up for the children’s choir so they could sing a miniature version of Handel’s Messiah while their grandparents oohed and ahhed over them … well, you have my permission to stop feeling guilty.
-There are only a few things kids really need, and most of them don’t cost too much money.
+So, if you’re looking at a list longer than your arm of the toys your children thinks they need for Christmas, or you’re watching your friends buy their kids the latest gadget but your family budget won’t stretch to that this year, or you’re feeling guilty because you didn’t sign your kid up for the children’s choir so they could sing a miniature version of Handel’s Messiah while their grandparents oohed and ahhed over them … well, you have my permission to stop feeling guilty.
+There are only a few things your children really need, and most of them don’t cost too much money.
 They may cost more of our time, or some of our sense of safety, but in the end those things may be a small price to pay.

 What would you add to my list of things children need?